Gallipoli Puglia, Italy Travel Guide

 Experience the minimal crowds, allowing for quiet exploration of the Old Town.
 Accommodation prices are at their lowest, presenting excellent value.
 This period has an authentic local experience, focusing on history and culture rather than beach activities.

-Many tourist-oriented businesses, including beach clubs and some restaurants, may be closed.
+Many tourist-oriented businesses, including beach clubs and certain restaurants, may be closed.
 Cooler weather is less suitable for swimming.
 Public transport outside the main routes might operate with limited schedules.

 Beach & Swimming: Plan your beach holidays from June to September.
-These months offer consistently warm sea temperatures and sunny days.
-Sightseeing & Cycling: April, May, early June, September, and October present comfortable temperatures for exploring historical sites, walking through towns, and enjoying cycling routes without excessive heat.
+These months offer always warm sea temperatures and sunny days.
+Seeing THE sights & Cycling: April, May, early June, September, and October present comfortable temperatures for exploring historical sites, walking through towns, and enjoying cycling routes without excessive heat.

 Best for swimming and marine sports.